Franz Fuchs

-Franz Fuchs (12 December 1949 – 26 February 2000) was an Austrian domestic terrorist who killed four people and injured 15, some seriously, using three improvised explosive devices and 24 mail bombs, which he sent in five waves between 1993 and 1997.
+Franz Fuchs (12 December 1949 – 26 February 2000) was an Austrian domestic terrorist and mass murderer who killed four people and injured 15, some seriously, using three improvised explosive devices and 24 mail bombs, which he sent in five waves between 1993 and 1997.

 Criminal psychologists characterized Fuchs as a highly intelligent but socially inept loner.
 He targeted people he considered to be foreigners, or organizations and individuals who he believed were "friendly to foreigners".

-According to a study, Franz Fuchs inspired Pekka-Eric Auvinen to kill 8 of his classmates during the Jokela school shooting in Finland in 2007.

 Mail bombs and improvised explosive devices

 In December 1993 he started his first wave of mailbombs.
 Early victims were the priest August Janisch (because of his help for refugees), Silvana Meixner (ORF journalist for minorities), and the Mayor of Vienna, Helmut Zilk, who lost a large part of his left hand in the explosion.
 Other mailbombs which were discovered and neutralized were targeted at Helmut Schüller (humanitarian organisation Caritas), the Green politicians Madeleine Petrovic and Terezija Stoisits, Wolfgang Gombocz and Minister Johanna Dohnal.

 While attempting to disarm an improvised explosive device found at a bilingual school in Carinthia, police officer Theo Kelz lost both his hands on 24 August 1994.
 (Kelz subsequently became the first Austrian to receive a double hand transplant, and made an impressive recovery.)

 Franz Fuchs claimed responsibility for his attacks in a letter to the foreign minister of Slovenia in September 1994, in the name of the "Salzburger Eidgenossenschaft – Bajuwarische Befreiungsarmee" (Bavarian Liberation Army).
 In a number of subsequent letters, he tried to give the impression of a larger organisation with different units.
 However, from the second wave of mailbombs in October 1994 not a single one went off.